How two (very different) organizations operate their HR shared services center

 Est. Read Time: 3 min.

-There’s no one-size-fits-all approach to establishing an HR shared service center (HRSSC).
+There’s no one-size-fits-all approach to establishing an HR shared services center (HRSSC).
 Company size, geographic dispersion, average tenure and department structure all combine to make each shared service project its own unique story.
 Such is the case for The University of Texas System (UT System), a higher education and medical center just 10 months into their HRSSC, and Travelex, a global foreign currency provider who’s had their HRSSC up and running for three years.

 During a recent webinar, PeopleDoc spoke with Amber Powell, Human Resource Information Security and HR Service Center Leader, UT System and Clive Bolton, HR Project Manager, Travelex to find out how they made the case for an HRSSC, how a shared services model impacts employee experience, and in what ways data is changing the role of HR.